ROUTINE VISION SERVICES

 TESTS PERFORMED DURING A ROUTINE VISION EXAM:

-- Auto-refraction- an automated starting point used to measure a glasses prescription.
+- Auto-refraction- an automated measurement used to assist in measuring for glasses.

 - Lensometry- this measures the power in your current glasses.

-- Visual Acuity- reading letters, numbers, or pictures on an acuity chart calibrated for 20 feet (distance vision) and 14-16 inches (near vision).
+- Visual Acuity- reading letters, numbers, or pictures on an acuity chart for distance vision (calibrated for 20 feet) and near vision.

-- General binocular screening- screening tests on the ability of the eyes to focus and track together, peripheral (side) vision, and pupil responses.
+- General binocular screening- screening tests on the ability of the eyes to focus and track together, depth perception, peripheral (side) vision, and pupil responses.

-- Refraction- this is the measurement of a glasses prescription.
+- Refraction- this is the measurement of a potential new glasses prescription.

 - Tonometry- this is the measurement of intra-ocular pressure (IOP) which screens for glaucoma.